mwakok/dcc_tools/README.md

 **Possible use cases:**
 * Create an onboarding project board for new team members
-* Create a project board for creating FAIR research software
+* Create a project board for developing FAIR research software

 Navigate to [API documentation](https://mwakok.github.io/ghproject/) for more detailed and structured information.